wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 #### Some additional explanations on Javascript

-##### L.travelNotes.interface ( )
+##### L.travelNotes

-This method returns a unique object that allows you to communicate with TravelNotes from Javascript
+This object allows you to communicate with TravelNotes from Javascript

-##### L.travelNotes.interface ( ) methods
+##### L.travelNotes methods

-__addControl ( map, divControlId, options )__
+__addControl ( map, divControlId )__

-This method adds the TravelNotes control to the map.
+This method adds the TravelNotes control to the HTML page.

-There are two ways to add the control to the map: either as a normal Leaflet control, or in an HTML element completely separated from the map.

 Parameters :

 - map : a Javascript reference to the object L.map
-- divControlId : the id of the HTML element in which the TravelNotes control must be installed (when this control is separate from the map) or null (when a standard leaflet control is used)
+- divControlId : the id of the HTML element in which the TravelNotes control must be installed
-- options : the control options that will be used (when a standard leaflet control is used - this parameter is ignored when the control is separated from the map)

 __addProvider ( provider )__